 Joanna Bryson

 Joanna J. Bryson is an academic researcher in artificial and natural intelligence, AI ethics, and technology governance.
-She is known for work on human accountability for AI systems, robot rights debates, algorithmic bias in language representations, and policy-oriented AI governance.
+She is known for work on human accountability for AI systems, robot status and rights debates, algorithmic bias in language representations, and policy-oriented AI governance.

 Snapshot